bruceravel/demeter/documentation/Athena/hephaestus.rst

 preference groups relevant to :demeter:`hephaestus` and to plotting are presented.

-Click on a group in the :guilabel:`Parameters` list to open a group.
-Click on a parameter to display it in the controls on the right.
+:mark:`leftclick,.` Click on a group in the :guilabel:`Parameters` list to open a group.  :mark:`leftclick,.` Click on a parameter to display it in the controls on the right.
 You will be given controls appropriate to each parameter's data type for setting the parameter value.
 The :button:`Your value,light` and :button:`Demeter's value,light` buttons can be used to restore a parameter's value.
 A description of the displayed parameter will be written in the large text box.

 Parameters can be applied for the current session or applied and saved to your configuration file.